What Is a Vet Assistant and What Do Vet Assistants Do?

 No This on-campus veterinary assistant certificate program has core courses in outpatient care, diagnostics & pharmacy, and surgery & anesthesia.

 Step 3: Seek professional certification (timeline varies).
-After completing a qualified NAVTA-approved veterinary assistant program, students receive a code to take the exam for the Approved Veterinary Assistant (AVA) credential.
+After completing a qualified NAVTA-approved veterinary assistant program, students receive a code to take the Approved Veterinary Assistant (AVA) credential exam.
 Students enter the code into the VetMedTeam website, which provides a proctor for the 100-question exam.
-Students have 150 minutes to complete the test once the exam window has been opened and must pass with a score of at least 75 percent.
+Once the exam window has been opened, students have 150 minutes to complete the test and must pass with a score of at least 75 percent.

 Step 4: Maintain AVA certification (every two years).
-In order to keep AVA certifications active, vet assistants must complete 10 credits of continuing education (CE).
+To keep their AVA certifications active, vet assistants must complete 10 credits of continuing education (CE).
 Opportunities for CE include attending classes, conferences, online courses, and onsite seminars.

 Career Outlook for Vet Assistants

 There’s good news for aspiring veterinary assistants.
-According to the Bureau of Labor Statistics (BLS 2021), openings in this profession are expected to swell 19 percent between 2021 and 2031, nearly four-times higher than what’s anticipated for all occupations during that time period (5 percent).
-The expected addition of 20,000 positions in this field is enhanced by increasing rates of pet ownership and pet expenditures across the US.
+According to the Bureau of Labor Statistics (BLS 2024), openings in this profession are expected to swell 20 percent between 2022 and 2032, a stronger growth projection than what’s anticipated for all occupations during that time period (3 percent).
+The expected addition of 23,500 positions in this field is enhanced by increasing rates of pet ownership and pet expenditures across the US.

-By illustration, in 2023 the American Pet Products Association (APPA) found that 86.9 million homes had pets, and in 2024, a record high of $143.6 billion is expected to be spent on American pets.
+For illustration, the American Pet Products Association (APPA 2024) found that 86.9 million homes had pets, and an incredible $150.6 billion is expected to be spent on American pets in 2024, up from $147.0 billion actually spent in 2023.

 In addition to veterinary assisting, there are several careers that animal lovers can pursue with additional education, training, and professional certification.
 Here are a few animal healthcare careers for ambitious veterinary assistants to consider.